Streich676/PUI2016_jt2276/HW2_jt2276/README.md

 #HW2

-For this assignment I worked individually on all sections and used the sample ipython notebooks in Lab 2 and the Data Wrangling folder as reference.
+For this assignment I worked individually on all sections and used the sample ipython notebooks in Lab 2 and the Data Wrangling folders as reference.

 #Assignment Overview: